joneswack/dp-rfs/README.md

-# Beyond Random Fourier Features: Improved Random Sketches for Dot Product Kernels
+# Random Features for Polynomial Kernels and Dot Product Kernels

 This repository contains PyTorch implementations of various random feature maps for polynomial and general dot product kernels.
-In particular, we provide implementations for complex-valued features that improve the kernel approximation significantly.
+In particular, we provide implementations using complex random projections that can improve the kernel approximation significantly.
-Furthermore, it allows to reproduce the Gaussian Process experiments from the associated paper: ...

 The basic building block of random features for dot product kernels are polynomial sketches that approximate the polynomial kernel of degree *p*.
-Such random projections can be seen as an extension of the Johnson-Lindenstrauss Lemma to degree-*p* tensored versions of the input feature space and are therefore quite general.
+Such random projections can be seen as an extension of the Johnson-Lindenstrauss Lemma to degree-*p* tensored versions of the input feature space.
 If *p=1*, these sketches reduce to linear random projections.
 Furthermore, they can be used to approximate the Gaussian kernel via a truncated Taylor series expansion.

 This repository implements and extends works from the following papers: